-Response: The proposal seeks to locate a significant residential project directly adjacent to other major non-residential uses and near the City's regional transportation network of the Loop 101 freeway and Shea Boulevard.
+Response: The proposal seeks to locate a significant for-sale residential project directly adjacent to other major non-residential uses and near the City's regional transportation network of the Loop 101 freeway and Shea Boulevard.
 The project's mix-use component will allow the new residents to work where they reside, to walk or bike to surrounding uses, which in turn will reduce traffic congestion and assist in the areas air quality.
 Providing for housing alternatives near the large hospital campus and all of the surrounding supporting non-residential uses will enhance the quality of life for the new residents and existing users and employees in the area.
 The Property's location to the City's green belt path and trail system will reduce the frequency of automobile trips and provide for a healthier way of getting around the area.

-With regards to traffic, an apartment unit creates less traffic than a single-family home.
-The number of trips to and from the apartments are extremely different than a single-family home.
-The placement of the main entrance approx. a 1⁄4 mile south of Shea Boulevard provides for alternative ways to and from the site with minimal to no impacts on the congested Shea Blvd.
-The placement of an apartment project in this location will adhere to all of this goal and its associated policies.
+With regards to traffic, a multi-family unit creates less traffic than a single-family home.
+The number of trips to and from smaller residential are extremely different from a single-family home.
+The placement of the main entrance approx. a $\frac{1}{4}$ mile south of Shea Boulevard provides for alternative ways to and from the site with minimal to no impacts on the congested Shea Blvd.
+The placement of an for-sale residential project in this location will adhere to all of this goal and its associated policies.